AdoptOpenJDK/adoptopenjdk-getting-started-kit/virtual-machines/sharing_host_folder_with_guest_vm.md

 As tested on *Mac OSX 10.10* running *VirtualBox 4.3.20* with the Ubuntu_12.04_OpenJDK_dev_1 VM.

-We tried using VirtualBox shared folders without success.The Open JDK build environment has problems running in a shared folder, particularly concerning C++ precompiled headers.
-It would be nice to get this working at some stage, and only run the VM in order to build.
+A more ideal approach would be to use VirtualBox shared folders and have the VM work within a folder on the host machine.
+This was attempted unsuccessfully, it seems the Open JDK build environment has problems running in a shared folder, particularly concerning C++ precompiled headers.
 For now we can leave the VM running and access its files from the host computer via Samba, as detailed below.

 ### 1. Configure Samba on the VM